mcmurray0125/todo-list/README.md

 When editing a todo, the background color of that row should be grey to signify that it is being focused on.

-Need to fix the spacing on todo list items when resizing the window.
-Figure out flex properties, margin, and padding...
+Need to re-style text input fields.